Arghajit47/playwright-pulse/README.md

         // Optional: Specify the output file name (defaults to 'playwright-pulse-report.json')
         // outputFile: 'my-custom-report-name.json',

-        // Optional: Specify the directory for the final JSON report
+        // REQUIRED: Specify the directory for the final JSON report
         // It's recommended to use an absolute path or one relative to the config file.
-        // Defaults to process.cwd() if not specified.
         outputDir: PULSE_REPORT_DIR
     }]
   ],